ReneeErnst/end-to-end-model-test-gcp/README.md

    If using a Mac, you should have a built-in SSH client, so PuTTY is not
    needed.
-3. You must have Cloud SDK installed: https://cloud.google.com/sdk/install, including the beta packages
+3. You must have Cloud SDK installed: https://cloud.google.com/sdk/install, **including the beta packages**

 Helpful Links:
 https://cloud.google.com/ai-platform/notebooks/docs/ssh-access

 Instructions:
+1. Start your AI Platform Notebook Instance

+2. In your command line tool of choice, run the following command to SSH into your notebook instance:
+    ```
+    gcloud beta compute ssh <notebook_instance_name>
+      --project <project_name>
+      --zone <zone>
+      --
+      -L 5010:localhost:5010
+    ```

-1. On the AI Platform Notebook Instance you created, open your VM Instance details.
-On the dropdown for Remote access, select "view gcloud command"
+   Hint: You can also get this command with all parameters already complete by opening your VM Instance details and in the dropdown for Remote access, select "view gcloud command"

-2. Run the command that you get in Step 1 in your command line tool of choice

-3. You will now have a putty window open.
-From here you are running commands that will execute on the remote VM that is your notebook instance.
-Note that the default version is python 2.7.
+3. You will now have a PuTTY window open.
+From here you are running commands that will execute in your AI Platform Notebook instance.
+Note that the default python version 2.7.
 To run anything with python 3, you need to specify that.
+For example, using python3 or pip3.

 4. If you haven't already, install cauldron-notebook:
     ```